 Handshake – the negotiation process used by SSL/TLS to exchange and authenticate certificates, and to establish an encrypted connection.
 To ensure this process cannot be tampered with, OpenVPN can use either RSA encryption or Elliptical Curve Cryptography (ECC).
 It known that RSA-1024 has been cracked by the NSA back in 2010, and it is entirely possible that the NSA can crack stronger versions of it.
 It is, however, also widely rumored that ECC has been backdoored by the NSA.
 We therefore recommend using VPN services that offer the strongest RSA encryption possible (up to RSA-4096).
 See VPN encryption terms explained (AES vs RSA vs SHA etc.)

 History stealing – exploits the way in which the Web is designed in order to allow a website to discover your past browsing history.
 The simplest method, which has been known about for a decade, relies on the fact that web links change color when you click on them (traditionally from blue to purple).
 When you connect to a website it can query your browser through a series of yes/no questions to which your browser will faithfully respond, allowing the attacker to discover which links have changed color, and therefore to track your browsing history.
-For more information see here.
+For more information about the bestVPN Providers see our best VPN 2018 guide.

 HTTPS (HTTP over SSL, or HTTP Secure) – a protocol that uses SSL/TLS encryption to secure websites.
 It is used by banks, online retailers, and any website that needs to secure users’ communications, and is the fundamental backbone of all security on the internet.
 When you visit an HTTPS website, any outside observer can see that you have visited the website, but cannot see what you do on that website (for example the actual webpages you view on that website, or any details you enter into forms etc.) You can tell that a website is protected by HTTPS by looking for a closed padlock icon in your browser’s URL bar, and because the website address (URL) will begin with https://.